 Activity peaking is evaluated to identify potential capacity related issues that may need to be addressed through facility improvements or operational changes.
 The Peak Month represents the month of the year with the greatest number of aircraft operations (takeoffs and landings).
 The Peak Month for most general aviation airports occurs during the summer when weather conditions and daylight are optimal.
 This also coincides with the busiest time of year for flight training and recreational flying.
-A review of FAA OPSNET ATCT operations counts identified July as the Peak Month in 2021.
+A review of FAA OPSNET ATCT operations counts identified July as the Peak Month in 2021, which accounted for 11.4% of annual operations.